Cooperate with God.

 I am an author, speaker, retreat leader, and consultant.

-I have had an amazing life journey, growing up in poverty with many deficits, including leaving home when I was a junior in high school.
+I have had an amazing life journey, growing up in poverty with many hard experiences, including having to leave home and find my way when I was a junior in high school.
 After my children were born I went to college, then seminary, then earned a PhD in theology.
-I'm ordained in the United Methodist Church and have served as a professor of evangelism at Perkins School of Theology at Southern Methodist University, and as Dean and Professor of Missional and Pastoral Theology at Duke Divinity School, Duke University.
-I left Duke to lead Neighborhood Seminary, a non-profit which I co-founded to provide theological, missional, and spiritual formation for lay people to know how to participate with what God is doing in their neighborhoods.
+I'm ordained in the United Methodist Church, served as a professor for eleven years at Perkins School of Theology at Southern Methodist University, and as Dean and Professor of Missional and Pastoral Theology at Duke Divinity School, Duke University.
+I left Duke to lead Neighborhood Seminary, a non-profit which I co-founded to provide theological, practical, and spiritual formation for lay people to know how to help their neighborhoods flourish by participating with what God is doing in their neighborhoods.

-I live with my spouse at Spring Forest, an interracial intentional community in rural North Carolina, where along with 7 friends we tend a forest and small farm that supports immigrants who experience food insecurity, hold day retreats for small groups and individuals, and host a decentralized mission church, The Church at Spring Forest.
+I live with my spouse at Spring Forest, a multicultural intentional community in rural North Carolina, where along with 9 friends we tend a forest and small farm that supports immigrants who experience food insecurity, hold day retreats for small groups and individuals, and host a decentralized mission church, The Church at Spring Forest.
 I serve as Abbess for our residential community, and Theologian in Residence for our church.

 We are at the forefront of a new reformation, one that is freeing the Christian faith from the sinful structures of patriarchy, racism, classism, many phobias, and exploitive forms of mission and evangelism.
 The new reformation is all about the emergence of a generous, hospitable, equitable form of Christianity that heals the wounds of the world.
 I believe much of the work for the church in the years ahead must focus on healing the wounds inflicted by Christendom so that the beauty and inclusive goodness of the Gospel can be heard, seen, and experienced.
 My work as an author, speaker, retreat leader, and consultant focuses on helping leaders and organizations lean into the healing, liberating, and spiritually transformative journey into which God is calling the church in this new era.